elgs/leanweb/docs/rendering.md

    attributes and then calls the child's `update()`.
 Parent renders, child renders — host state flows into children without manual `updateComponents()` plumbing.
 (Children are still never *walked into*: their internal DOM belongs to their own AST.)
+A component that must not follow its parent's renders simply shouldn't live in that parent's template — siblings only hear from each other through the bus.

 Everything else — mutating state outside a handler, `setTimeout` callbacks, WebSocket messages — needs an explicit `this.update()` or a